James4Ever0/sustain_gpu_temperature/README.md

 Keep GPU and CPU temperatures within given limit.

-With it you no longer have to worry about hardware heating up when running long time tasks.
-Temperature will always be within given limits.
+With it you no longer have to worry about hardware heating up when running long time tasks, especially for your cheap P106 and P104 GPU cards.

 ## Supported hardware